-- All E-rate applicants must pay their non-discount share. - Service providers cannot give the money (directly or indirectly) to pay for the non-discount share. - Cannot be a charitable donation from the provider or an entity with which the service provider has a relationship. - Funds cannot come from the service provider or an entity controlled by the service provider. - Service provider bills can't be ignored or waived. - If applicant can't show proof of payment during invoice review, invoice may be denied.
+- All E-rate applicants must pay their non-discount share - Service providers cannot give the money (directly or indirectly) to pay for the non-discount share - Non-discount share cannot be a charitable donation from the provider or an entity with which the selected service provider has a relationship. - Funds cannot come from the service provider or an entity controlled by the service provider - Service provider bills can't be ignored or waived. - If applicant can't show proof of payment during invoice review, invoice may be denied.